Covid 19 Delta outbreak: 198 new cases in the community - NZ Herald

 A weak positive result has been returned from a person in Wellington but it is under investigation because the viral load is low.

-This was for an essential worker from Auckland working in the city.
-The result could indicate a historical case or a case in the earlier stages of infection.
+The case is an essential worker from Auckland working in the city.
+The result could indicate a historical case or a case in the earlier stages of infection, the Ministry said.
 The worker is having a repeat test today and follow-up with the workplace includes tests of co-workers.

-It's understood the person, a construction worker, was working on the Omāroro Reservoir project in Wellington and the site has been temporarily closed.
-Wellington Water has been approached for comment.
+The person, a construction worker, was working on the Omāroro Reservoir project in Wellington and the site has been temporarily closed.

+The new 35 million litre Omāroro reservoir will more than double the city's water storage.
+The project is being delivered by HEB Construction.

+A HEB Construction spokeswoman confirmed the company was notified by the Ministry of Health last night of the weak positive test result.
+The person was not symptomatic and is double vaccinated.

 Lakes cases